 How to make a claim on your home insurance if hit

-The chaos and clear-up after a storm can cause nightmares for homeowners, be it from flooding to serious property damage or even just a few tiles falling from the roof.
+The chaos and clear-up after a storm can cause nightmares for homeowners, be it from flooding, serious property damage or even just a few tiles falling from the roof.

-To make sure you're prepared, here are our key tips on what to do before and after a storm, and how to make an insurance claim if your home and its belongings are badly damaged......
+To make sure you're prepared, here are our key tips on what to do before and after a storm, and how to make an insurance claim if your home and belongings are badly damaged...

 Get Our Free Money Tips Email!

-Then ensure you secure your home, lock gates, shut windows and store any important documents safely out of reach of possible damage - particularly from flooding.
-Try and store any loose objects such as garden furniture you may have in the open, or tie them down as best you can.
+Then, batten down the hatches.
+Ensure you secure your home, by locking gates, shutting windows and storing any important documents safely out of reach of possible damage –particularly from flooding.
+Try to store any loose objects such as garden furniture you may have in the open, or tie them down as best you can.

 Check if a flood warning has been issued in your area.
 Keep an eye on whether there is a risk of flooding in your area:

-What do I do if there's emergency damage from the storm?
+What do I do if the storm wreaks havoc on my home?
 If you've been badly hit, act quickly:

 - To report a possible gas leak, contact the National Grid on 0800 111 999.

-- If you've electrical problems, call your local electricity distributor, NOT your energy company (see a list of emergency contact numbers here).
+- If you've electrical problems, call your local electricity distributor, NOT your energy company (see a list of emergency contact numbers).

-- Report any sewage hazards to your local council.
+- Report any sewage hazards to your council.

 If you can't get through, or it won't be able to fix the problem quickly enough, arrange to have the damage fixed yourself by calling a qualified plumber, electrician or builder.
 Make sure you keep any receipts as this will form part of your claim.

-What do you need to submit for an insurance claim?
+What do I need to submit for an insurance claim?
 Provide full details of the circumstances surrounding anything that's been lost or damaged, plus any evidence.
-Take photographs of damage to your home, contents or car, or film the footage.
-This should all help provide proof.
+Take photographs of damage to your home, contents or car, or film it.
+This should all help to provide proof.

-How to claim if vital documents are damaged or destroyed Seek copies from the relevant provider, such as the DVLA for motoring documents, brokers or insurers for duplicate insurance documents, utility providers and the Passport Office.
+My passport's got a tad wet.
+How do I claim if vital documents are damaged or destroyed?
+Seek copies from the relevant provider, such as the DVLA for motoring documents, brokers or insurers for duplicate insurance documents, utility providers and the Passport Office.
 Check Gov.uk for details on how to replace birth certificates.

-What will insurers accept as evidence of ownership if items are really badly damaged - e.g. if personal possessions have blown away?
-Any photographs of you with that item when undamaged, or held by friends and relatives, will demonstrate you owned the relevant item.
+What will insurers accept as evidence of ownership if items are really badly damaged – eg, if personal possessions have blown away?
+Any photographs of you with that item when undamaged, or held by friends or relatives, will demonstrate you owned it.

-What if you can't live in your home?
+What if I can't live in my home?
 Are insurers likely to help me?
-Home insurance nearly always includes cover for alternative accommodation so let them know quickly, to avoid any delay.
+Home insurance nearly always includes cover for alternative accommodation so let your insurer know quickly, to avoid any delay.

 When should I make an insurance claim?
 It's always best to act as swiftly as possible.
-The longer you leave it, there's a chance the cost to repair or replace the damaged property could rise.
+The longer you leave it, the more chance the cost of repairing or replacing the damaged property could rise.